-Children's Literature ENGL 7010 3 cr.
+Children's Literature

 Students in this class study the content of classic and contemporary children's literature plus various approaches for interpreting and teaching a wide variety of children's texts.
 Close attention is paid to emerging trends in children's literature as well as to the literature's enduring concerns.